 Paul Dingman is an architecture and location photographer with a long track record of successful international assignments.
 His photographs bring design to light.
 Paul specializes in the photography of architectural design, interior photography, and aerial drone photography and video.
-His clients are architecture and interior design firms, branding and marketing companies, corporate communications professionals, and editorial publications.
+His clients are architecture and interior design firms, commercial real estate companies, corporate communications professionals, and editorial publications.
 Paul’s expertise includes large scale projects, mixed-use and retail, hotels and resorts, residential, airports and transportation.
 He is based in Atlanta, GA and works throughout the USA and internationally.

 vision